Health Insurance for Green Card Holders in the US

 Getting health insurance as a green card holder can vary, depending on a number of factors.

 Long-term health insurance plans can be purchased through the U.S. insurance marketplace if you are considered a lawfully present immigrant.
-This can include visitors on valid non-immigrant visas and permanent residents.
+Non-immigrant visitors (B1/B2.
+K, H/LO) are not eligible for coverage through the ACA Marketplace.
+Only lawfully present immigrants like LPRs, refugees, asylees are eligible for this.

 Generally, individuals can only purchase insurance through the marketplace during an annual open enrollment period.
 However, there are certain qualifying life events that may allow you to enroll in a plan outside of the open enrollment period.